“So Noble”: Mzansi Reacts to Barbers and Hairdressers Offering Free Back-to-School Haircuts

 Source: UGC

 A group of barbers and hairdressers from Bonteheuwel in Cape Town came together to offer free haircuts and hairstyles to children ahead of the new school year.
 The initiative was shared in a video posted by @pangbangercpt01 on 12 January 2026 and took place on 11 January at the Bonteheuwel Civic Centre.
-The footage shows multiple stylists each working with a child, ensuring learners were trimmed, styled and braided and ready for their return to school, with the service offered completely free of charge.
+The footage shows multiple stylists working with children, ensuring learners were trimmed, styled, and braided, and ready for their return to school, with the service offered completely free of charge.

 Read also